-I make another version of this cake using peanut butter, but I was looking to try something different by experimenting with the ingredients.
-My son came up with the idea for the mint frosting.
+I often make a peanut butter version of this cake but wanted to switch things up by introducing a new flavor.
+I tinkered with the recipe and decided mint was my new go-to ingredient.
+My son came up with the idea for the frosting.
 The rest is delicious history!
-Note that the cake is fragile, so freezing the layers makes them easier to work with.
+The cake is fragile, so freezing the layers makes them easier to handle. —Melanie Cooksey, Monroe, Georgia

 - 2 large eggs